Rules & Regulations

 Outside of the above mentioned time-frames, the hunting of nuisance animals is allowed during daylight hours on private lands with no caliber restrictions.

 Persons hunting nuisance animals during nighttime hours from one half (1/2) hour after sunset to one half (1/2) hour before sunrise, with or without the aid of a light, are restricted to using standard rim-fire rifles or handguns no larger than .22 caliber long rifle (all magnums excluded) and/or shotguns with shot size no larger than No. 6.

 Except for the following:

-Landowners may hunt nuisance animals year-round at any time of day or night with no caliber restrictions on property deeded in their name.
+Landowners and leaseholders may hunt nuisance animals year-round at any time of day or night with no caliber restrictions only on the lands that they own or lease.

-- Permission letters must be signed and dated by the landowner, shall include the contact information of the landowner and the permitted person, and specify a date of expiration, not to exceed 30 days from date of issuance.
+- Permission letters must be signed and dated by the landowner, shall include the contact information of the landowner and the designated agent, and must specify a date of expiration.

 - Nuisance animals may be hunted with the aid of electronic calls.

 - Nuisance animals may not be hunted or pursued with dogs during the open spring turkey season.

 - Nuisance animals may not be hunted with the aid of bait (See WILD HOGS for exceptions).